First published in 1989 as part of The Superyachts Vol. 2

 Many of Khashoggi’s most lavish parties took place aboard Nabila, but the yacht was also an invaluable business instrument.
 Not only movie stars but also political leaders and diplomats were invited aboard.
 On one occasion five heads of state — including three kings — were entertained simultaneously.

-Often, Nabila’s guests were Arab princes as well as European and American businessman of all descriptions.
+Often, Nabila’s guests were Arab princes as well as European and American businessmen of all descriptions.
 Ensconced in the various suites, they used the 150 telephones and the satellite communications system to arrange arms sales and commodities trades.
 When contracts were ready to be signed, the yacht could quickly slip into international waters, where sovereign restrictions on business transactions do not apply.
 On many occasions, several deals were conducted simultaneously, in different suites.

 A tour of the entire yacht, which has five decks and some 100 separate areas, would take too long, but a description just of the owner’s suite should be sufficient to give an idea of the exquisite luxury on board Trump Princess.